 Even if you hate the New England Patriots, there is no denying the remarkable comeback we witnessed in Super Bowl 51.
 History will remember the champions for reversing a 25-point deficit in the third quarter, giving the franchise its 5th Super Bowl title.
 While the team is certainly loaded with talent, the same can be said about nearly every NFL team… except of course the Cleveland Browns.
 In my opinion, what makes the Patriots different is its focus on process rather than results.

-Don’t get me wrong, results matter in the long-term; however, too often in life people get distracted by unanticipated challenges or short-term hiccups that cause them to deviate from a fundamentally sound strategy.
+Don’t get me wrong, results matter in the long-term; however, too often in life, people get distracted by unanticipated challenges or short-term hiccups that cause them to deviate from a fundamentally sound strategy.
 Imagine if New England lacked confidence in the plan they created and started taking unnecessary risks to reduce the point spread.
 It is hard to say for certain, but I believe the outcome would not have been in the Patriots favor.
 Statistically, higher risk plays come with lower probabilities of success.
 Wisely, New England only pushed the level of risk when it was necessary.
-They understood the game was one of attrition, and they were patient waiting for their opportunities.
+They understood the game was one of attrition, and they were patiently waiting for their opportunities.

 It is not always possible to make decisions in an emotionless vacuum, which is why it is even more important to develop a process for guiding decisions, while not under the influence of emotion.
 Once a process has been tested and validated, any decision can be made quickly and confidently even under the highest stress situations.

 Regardless of whether you are hiring a financial planner, a contractor to work on your home, or interviewing a new family physician, be sure to understand their process for making decisions and solving problems.
 The more you know about their basis for making decisions, the more comfortable you will be with the results.
-You will not always achieve exactly what you expect, but more often than not the results will be closely inline with your expectations and with much less conflict or confusion.
+You will not always achieve exactly what you expect, but more often than not the results will be closely in line with your expectations and with much less conflict or confusion.

 Our investment committee goes to great lengths to ensure our process evolves as the investment landscape changes.
 We are constantly evaluating new investment products and tools to make sure we are utilizing the best fit for our process and our clients.